ShreetamaDasgupta25/SQL_Project_Edtech_EDA/README.md

 1. Cleaning the data
 i.
 Removed the irrelevant data or the outliers in the "watched_percentage" and "age" columns.

 ii.Treated missing values in one of the the tables.
-Replaced the blank values with the text "NA" in MS Excel before importing the data to SQL.
-Replaced the text "NA" with null values in SQL.

 2. Made the relevant business questions to get the useful insights.